speedscale/docs/docs/guides/resign-jwt-mocks.md

+---
+title: Re-sign JWTs in Mocks
+sidebar_position: 14
+---

-# Re-signing JWTs in mocks
+# Re-signing JWTs in Mocks

 Most real-world APIs require authentication.
 The most common type of authentication we see is JWT/OAuth2.
 This guide shows you how to train Speedscale to automatically re-sign JWTs when simulating backend services for your Service Under Test (SUT).
 This guide is only for automatically generated service mocks (not incoming load)